 c.
-Quarterly/ Annual Monitoring & Evaluation Report
+Quarterly Monitoring & Evaluation Report

-Quarterly Monitoring & Evaluation reports highlighting prime M&E tasks have been prepared by the M&E Consultants during each quarter of the year 2017.
-This is the 1st annual monitoring and evaluation report of MDSP prepared by the M&E consutants.
+Quarterly Monitoring & Evaluation reports of MDSP highlighting prime M&E tasks are prepared by the M&E Consultants at the end of each quarter of the calendar year.
 The M&E reports contain among others, the updates on the following: